Qualia Mind Review

 • Side effects

-Qualia Mind isn’t the only nootropic that’s been put through small, self-funded studies like this: Onnit’s Alpha BRAIN, Mind Lab Pro, and Focus Factor have all been tested too.
+Qualia Mind isn’t the only nootropic that’s been put through small, self-funded studies like this: Onnit’s Alpha BRAIN, Mind Lab Pro, and Focus Factor have all been tested, too.
 Alpha BRAIN’s tests were published in a scientific journal after finding a significant increase in verbal recall and executive functioning, and Mind Lab Pro and Focus Factor found improvements in attention, focus, and recall abilities over both baseline and placebo groups.
 However, all three of these studies looked at the influence of the respective nootropic over several weeks.
-It can take up to three months for a nootropic to give you the full effects, so while it does show some improvement, it’s difficult to predict whether or not Qualia Mind will have any true positive effects on your cognition based on this study.
+It can take up to three months for a nootropic to give you the full effects, so while it does show some improvement, it’s difficult to predict whether or not Qualia Mind will have any true positive effects on your cognition based on this 5-day study.

-Pricing, shipping, and returns
+Qualia Mind pricing, shipping, and returns

 You can pay for your order with any major credit card from a U.S.-based bank, AmazonPay, or PayPal.